Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Optimality Domains and Asymptotic Behaviors

 The temporal domain formulation serves as the practical counterpart to the angular domain, directly mapping to the coordinates for standard porkchop plots and mission design.
 Selecting $x_1 = \t$, $x_2 = \tof$ for Eq. \eqref{eq:c} results in the optimality constraint as,

 with each element derived via the chain rule as,

 with the relevant sensitivities supplied in \hyperref[app:gradient]{Appendix~A}.
-Then, the null space of the Jacobian in Eq. \eqref{eq:jacobian} points towards the direction that is perpendicular to the planes in Fig. \ref{fig:porkchop_2d_3d_3d.png}.
+Then, the null space of the Jacobian in Eq. \eqref{eq:jacobian} points towards the direction that is perpendicular to the planes in Fig. \ref{fig:porkchop_2d_3d_3d.png} \taken{(depicted by the black arrow in Fig.~\ref{fig:porkchop_2d_3d_2d.png}; this direction is not the cost gradient but the one that connects the seemingly isolated optima along a continuous family curve)}.
 Following this direction enables the exploration of optimal families by effectively decoupling the search from specific epoch constraints, thereby navigating the underlying angular space of $\ma{1}$ and $ \ma{2}$.
 Similar to the angular domain, investigating the asymptotic behavior at $\t \rightarrow \infty$ provides critical insights for family initiation.
-A fundamental question arises: do the analytical structures identified in the angular domain (i.e., parabolic limits) persist in the temporal domain?
-The following proposition establishes their equivalence, \begin{prop} At an asymptotic case $\tof \rightarrow \infty$, the optimality constraints in the $\t-\tof$ domain (Eqs. \eqref{eq:dJ_dt}-\eqref{eq:dJ_dtof}) approach the optimality constraints in the $\ma{1}-\ma{2}$ domain (Eq. \eqref{eq:angular_optimality}). \end{prop} \begin{proof} Refer to \hyperref[app:proof]{Appendix D}. \end{proof} Consequently, the optimal parabolic transfers identified in the angular domain serve as robust analytical seeds for the temporal domain as well, allowing for the systematic initiation of optimal families from the asymptotic regime.
+A fundamental question arises: do the analytical structures identified in the angular domain (i.e., parabolic limits) persist in the temporal domain? \taken{This correspondence is not immediate, since the two domains enforce distinct stationarity conditions: a configuration that is stationary in the angular domain is, in general, not stationary in the temporal domain at finite $\tof$, owing to the explicit time-of-flight sensitivity in Eq.~\eqref{eq:dJ_dtof}.
+Establishing the asymptotic equivalence is therefore what justifies adopting the parabolic asymptotes as seeds for the temporal-domain continuation.} The following proposition establishes their equivalence, \begin{prop} At an asymptotic case $\tof \rightarrow \infty$, the optimality constraints in the $\t-\tof$ domain (Eqs. \eqref{eq:dJ_dt}-\eqref{eq:dJ_dtof}) approach the optimality constraints in the $\ma{1}-\ma{2}$ domain (Eq. \eqref{eq:angular_optimality}). \end{prop} \begin{proof} Refer to \hyperref[app:proof]{Appendix D}. \end{proof} Consequently, the optimal parabolic transfers identified in the angular domain serve as robust analytical seeds for the temporal domain as well, allowing for the systematic initiation of optimal families from the asymptotic regime.